trustyX/trusty/README.md

 Example use cases:
 * a 14 year old girl is engaging in a Snapchat exchange with a contact she has never met.
 She receives and views content that asks her to meet the contact in a physical location.
 This is flagged by trusty as needing parental review and both the parent and daughter are informed of it.
 If the system misidentifies the trust required to not flag this content the parent labels it as such and the system adjusts.
-* a 16 year old boy who just got his license exceeds the speed limit by 15 mph
+* a 16 year old boy who just got his license exceeds the speed limit by 15 mph on average over 3 minutes and receives a notification from Trusty to slow down with a notification going to the parent based on the trust setting.

 Unlike other teen monitoring systems, it:
 * makes the notifications sent among the group transparent to encourage trust rather than discourage it.